CumulusNetworks/docs/content/version/cumulus-linux-37/Layer-2/Bonding-Link-Aggregation.md

 Symmetric hashing is enabled by default on Mellanox switches running Cumulus Linux 3.7.11 and later.
 Make sure that the settings for the source IP (`lag_hash_config.sip`) and destination IP (`lag_hash_config.dip`) fields match, and that the settings for  the source port (`lag_hash_config.sport`) and destination port (`lag_hash_config.dport`) fields match; otherwise symmetric hashing is disabled automatically.
 You can disable symmetric hashing manually in the `/etc/cumulus/datapath/traffic.conf` file by setting `symmetric_hash_enable = FALSE`.

 {{%/notice%}}

+You can set a unique hash seed for each switch to help avoid hash polarization.
+See [Configure a Hash Seed to Avoid Hash Polarization](../../Layer-3/Equal-Cost-Multipath-Load-Sharing-Hardware-ECMP/#configure-a-hash-seed-to-avoid-hash-polarization).

 ## Create a Bond